taytwkim/gpu-chase/README.md

 # GPU Chase

-## Cloud and Machine Learning Assignment 2

-In this assignment, we use GCP's Python SDK to launch GPU-provisioned VMs.
+Use GCP's Python SDK to launch GPU-provisioned VMs.

 * ***Situation***: You are working for a startup, you don’t get GCP premium support, and your company needs 1 GPU to run an urgent AI model.
 * ***Mission***: Find a zone and a GPU type that your company can use (any GPU is fine).